 What are the best cheap Bluetooth speakers?

-If you’re on a tight budget, the Oontz Angle 3 is almost as good as the Soundcore 2 and often costs quite a bit less.
+Those on a tight budget might find the Oontz Angle 3 to be almost as good as the Soundcore 2.
 The Angle 3 is lighter and smaller, which makes for better portability, but you give up some battery life — 14 hours versus 24 hours for the Soundcore 2 — and it doesn’t sound quite as rich as the Soundcore 2.